DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe 'path:`C:\Program Files (x86)\Firefox Portable\firefox.exe`' tests/sample-fixture.js
 ```

-> Do not use the `path:` prefix if you need to run a browser in the [headless mode](../guides/concepts/browsers.md#test-in-headless-mode), use [device emulation](../guides/concepts/browsers.md#use-chromium-device-emulation) or [user profiles](../guides/concepts/browsers.md#user-profiles).
+> Do not use the `path:` prefix to run a browser in [headless mode](../guides/concepts/browsers.md#test-in-headless-mode) - use [device emulation](../guides/concepts/browsers.md#use-chromium-device-emulation) or [user profiles](../guides/concepts/browsers.md#user-profiles) instead.
 Specify the [browser alias](../guides/concepts/browsers.md#locally-installed-browsers) in these cases.

 ### Test in Headless Mode